 The Close-Grip Bench Press Guide

 The close-grip bench press is an assistance lift for the bench press done with a narrower grip.
-This narrower grip shifts emphasis away from your chest and onto your upper chest, shoulders, and triceps.
-It’s most commonly used by powerlifters to help them build a bigger 1-rep max on the bench press, but it can be quite good for gaining muscle size, too.
+This narrower grip shifts the emphasis away from your chest and onto your upper chest, shoulders, and triceps.
+Powerlifters often use it to help them build a bigger 1-rep max on the bench press, but it can be quite good for gaining muscle size, too.

 So, when and why should you do the close-grip bench press?